 After a final morning excursion, transfer back to the airstrip for a flight by light aircraft to Nxai Pan National Park and transfer to your camp.

-During the green season, gemsbok, elephant and zebra migrate to Nxai Pan National Park and the adjoining Makgadikgadi Pans due to the excellent grazing.
+During the green season, gemsbok and zebra migrate to Nxai Pan National Park and the adjoining Makgadikgadi Pans due to the excellent grazing.
 Zebra in particular come to bear their young – an event that attracts numerous predators.
+Elephant are present all year round.
 You also join a nature walk led by San bushman, for an opportunity to track animals from their footprints and learn about the way of life of this ancient people.

 Days13-14: Wildlife watching at Nxai Pan National Park

 Nxai Pan comes to life in the green season as the landscape is covered with verdant vegetation due to the regenerating rains.
 You spend the next couple of days seeking out the wildlife that roams these seemingly endless plains.
 Activities include game drives, a day trip to Baines’ Baobabs and Khama Khama Pan, and star gazing after dark to enjoy the unpolluted skies.

 Day15: Fly to Maun & depart